nodeca/nodeca-doc/src/documents/configs.html.md

 2. Deep merge all data from child apps
    - If object has property `~override: true`, it will replace any existing value.
 Use it, if you want to erase branch, instead if deep merge.
-3. Search branches `^env_name` for current enviroment, and use it to override values.
+3. Search branches `^env_name` for current environment, and use it to override values.
 Recommended env names:
    - production
    - development